Unique Science of BirthWorks

 PRIMAL HEALTH RESEARCH

-Dr. Michel Odent is on the BirthWorks Board of Advisors.
-He is a French surgeon and childbirth specialist who compiled decades of epidemiological studies on correlations between the “Primal Period” and lifetime health.
-BirthWorks proudly works with him to share this essential science!
+Dr. Michel Odent was a French surgeon and childbirth specialist who compiled decades of epidemiological studies on correlations between the “Primal Period” and lifetime health.
+Over several decades, we worked with him to share this essential science on primal health!
+He is an Honorary Member of the BirthWorks Board of Advisors.

 Although some diseases are purely genetic diseases, epi-genetics shows that both genetic and environmental factors are at the origin of most pathological conditions and personality traits.
 Gene expression is to a great extent dependent on environmental factors during the primal period.
-So questions about timing come before those about genetic or environmental factors.
+So, questions about timing come before those about genetic or environmental factors.

 NURTURE SCIENCE AND IMPROVED NEONATAL OUTCOMES